-The future availability and terms of equity and debt financings, and the amount of license fees and royalties that may be earned through the licensing and sale of the Company's products is uncertain.
+The amount of license fees and royalties that may be earned through the licensing and sale of the Company's products, as well as the future availability and terms of equity and debt financings, are uncertain.
 The unavailability or inadequacy of financing or revenues to meet future capital needs could force the Company to modify, curtail, delay or suspend some or all aspects of its planned operations.